jong47/woolyquant/README.md

-## Stock analysis software that recommends trading strategies using ChatGPT 3.5 Model Turbo
+## Created a stock analysis software that analyzes historical stock data and recommends trading strategies using ChatGPT 3.5 Model Turbo
 Calculates the covariance, correlation, and cointegration between stock pairs using the Engle-Granger two step method using ADF-test to test if the pair is stationary and an OLS regression model to determine the linear relationship between the pairs.

 ## Technologies used: